-There’s a lot of decision making during the college process, and choosing a major can be a nerve-wracking one—so much so, many students start college without actually deciding on a major.
-While not knowing your major is not the end of the world, it could cause you to lose out on some of the benefits that you would otherwise enjoy.
+There’s a lot of decision making during the college process, and choosing a college major can be a nerve-wracking one—so much so, many students start college without actually deciding on a major.
+While having an undeclared major is not the end of the world, it could cause you to lose out on some of the benefits that you would otherwise enjoy.

 Makes It Easier to Shortlist Colleges

 Knowing your intended major makes it easier for you to shortlist colleges to apply to.
 By simply short-listing only those colleges that offer your chosen major, you immediately eliminate all others from your list.
 No need to pore over the programs of the thousands of colleges in the US looking for something that interests you.

 You Save Time Knowing Your Major

 If you know your major—and stick to it—you won’t waste time trying out different classes in an attempt to figure out which one to choose as your major.
 Also, if it is a major that starts early, you won’t run the risk of falling behind because you started later than your peers.